This city-centred

 An Act to

-of Road to communicate with the same, and for keeping in repair Exe Bridge and
+new Lines of Road to communicate with the same, and for keeping in repair Exe

-Countess Wear Bridge; and to make and maintain other Roads communicating with
+Bridge and Countess Wear Bridge; and to make and maintain other Roads

 for the Purpose of making and maintaining the Lines of Road and Deviations from the present Lines of Road herein-after mentioned ; (that is to say) a Road from Belmont Lodge to Longbrook Street, another Road from the .Red Cow Turnpike Gate to Exe Bridge, and a Branch Road, commencing in the Hilly Field above the Herd Wear, and terminating in the Field next adjoining the County Gaol, to connect the same Two Roads, all in the County of the City of Exeter or in the County Devon; and also a Road from Barnstaple Cross to the White Hart Inn in the Parish of Crediton in the said County of Devon; also a Road from Dunchideock to .Lower Shillingford in the Parishes of Dunchideock , Shillingford, and Exminster in the said County of Devon, also several Deviations from the Road between the Five Mile Stone and New Cross Turnpike Gate House in the Parish of Kingsteignton in the said County of Devon, on the Turnpike Road leading from Exeter to Newton Bushell; also a Deviation near the Twelve Mile Stone in the .Drayford Road, through Kennerleigh Wood, in tho Parishes of Kennerleigh and Sandford in the County of Devon; also a Deviation from near Heavitree Bridge, in the Road from Honiton to .Exeter, to the One Mile Stone from .Exeter in the Parish of Heavitree in the said County of Devon; also to make Turnpike the Highway from .Beggar's Bush-on-Haldon to Chudleigh in the Parish of Chudleigh; also Deviations in the Road leading through Exwick to Exeter in the Parish of Saint Thomas the Apostle in the County of Devon.